Julien-Fischer/linx/README.md

 # Linx (Link for Linux)

-Linx provides an opinionated set of commands and configurations designed for power users who prioritize speed and efficiency over graphical user interfaces.
+An opinionated set of commands and configurations designed for power users who prioritize speed and efficiency over graphical user interfaces.

-Among other things, linx aims to make navigation easier, automate grunt tasks such as managing git repositories, backups, files and directories, docker processes, text anonymization, and much more.
+linx aims to make navigation faster, automate grunt tasks such as managing git repositories, backups, files and directories, docker processes, text anonymization, and much more.

 It also enhances Terminator with additional features, integrates AI tools like GPT-4 for in-terminal prompts, and provides commands to configure and sync your local Linx setup with a remote environment.